ONSdigital/dp-cli/README.md

   git clone git@github.com:ONSdigital/dp-nisra-infrastructure
   ```

-Note: Make sure your repo's are on the right branches and are uptodate:
+Note: Make sure your repo's are on the right branches and are up-to-date:

 - `dp-setup` is on the `awsb` (or `main`) branch
 - `dp-ci` is on the `main` branch